 \subsection{Organisation of the paper}

 We begin \cref{sec2} by recalling basics about block bundles and then construct the universal stable vertical tangent bundle in the latter half, the fibrewise Euler class for a fibration with Poincar\'e fibre in \cref{sec:Euler}, and tautological classes for block bundles in \cref{sec3}.
 We also compare our definitions to previous ones.
 In \cref{sec4} we review the homotopy type of the space of block homeomorphisms and its relation to the Farrell--Jones conjectures.
-Along the way we obtain the main theorem in the centreless case.
-To discuss aspherical manifolds whose centre is non-trivial, we introduce a plethora of finiteness conditions in \cref{sec5}, among them Burghelea's conjecture, and untangle their relations, in particular proving our main vanishing results.
+Along the way we obtain the main theorem in the centreless and the abelian case.
+To discuss general aspherical manifolds whose centre is non-trivial, we introduce a plethora of finiteness conditions in \cref{sec5}, among them Burghelea's conjecture, and untangle their relations, in particular proving our main vanishing results.
 Finally, in \cref{sec6} we discuss several classes of manifolds which satisfy both conjectures and indeed prove the vanishing of tautological classes for a few cases not covered by the existing literature on the Burghelea conjecture via intermediate finiteness assumptions introduced in \cref{sec5}.
-We end with counterexamples to some tempting strengthenings of our conjecture above and open questions encountered on the way.
+We end some open questions which we encountered on the way.

-\begin{ackn} We are happy to thank Diarmuid Crowley, S\o ren Galatius, and Wolfgang Steimle for several helpful discussions along the way.
+\begin{ackn} We are happy to thank Diarmuid Crowley, S\o{}ren Galatius, and Wolfgang Steimle for several helpful discussions along the way.
 Furthermore, we want to heartily thank Alexander Engel and Micha{\l} Marcinkowski for making us aware of Burghelea's conjecture in the first place, which replaces a stronger assumption in an earlier version of this paper.
+We also want to thank the anonymous referee for pointing out an oversight in a previous version of this paper concerning the relation between the various finiteness properties in \cref{sec5}.
+Finally, we would like to express our gratitude towards the Mathematisches Forschungsinstitut Oberwolfach, where the seeds of the present project were sown over a lovely barbecue.

-We would also like to thank the Mathematisches Forschungsinstitut Oberwolfach, where the seeds of the present project were sown over a lovely barbecue.
-WL and ML were supported by the ERC-grant 662400 `KL2MG-interactions'.
-ORW was supported by EPSRC grant EP/M027783/1 `Stable and unstable cohomology of moduli spaces'.
-ML and FH enjoyed support of the CRC 1085 `Higher invariants' at the University of Regensburg. \end{ackn}
+FH and ML enjoyed support of the CRC 1085 `Higher invariants' at the University of Regensburg, FH and WL are members of the Hausdorff Centre for Mathematics, DFG GZ 2047/1, project ID 390685813 at the University of Bonn and WL and ML were supported by the ERC-grant 662400 `KL2MG-interactions'.
+ORW was supported by EPSRC grant EP/M027783/1 `Stable and unstable cohomology of moduli spaces'. \end{ackn}